chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 # Optimisations for the web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*

+Note that for the three web-based applications, only optimisation goals 1 and 2 are pursued.

 ## DAVID
 The web-based application *DAVID* can be accessed via the following link: (https://david.ncifcrf.gov/) Our analysis was performed with the DAVID Knowledgebase v2023q3.